a2stuff/a2d/toolkits/IconTK.md

 .byte       icon            Icon number
 ```

-Note that it does not repaint the icon.
-Callers must make a subsequent call to `IconTK::DrawIcon` with an appropriate GrafPort selected.
-This is because the window may be obscured, so the state change can occur but the paint can not.
+Note that it does not paint the icon.
+Callers must make a subsequent call to `IconTK::DrawIcon`, etc.

 Result codes (in A):
 * 0 = success
 * 2 = invalid icon (`DEBUG` only)
 * 3 = already highlighted (`DEBUG` only)

-### `IconTK::DrawIcon` ($03)
+### `IconTK::DrawIconRaw` ($03)

-Redraws an icon by number.
+Draws an icon by number.
+No clipping is done.

 Parameters:
 ```
 .byte       icon            Icon number
 ```

+No error checking is done, no result codes.

-For windowed icons, the appropriate GrafPort must be selected, and the icons must be mapped into appropriate coordinates (i.e. mapped from screen space into window space).
-Windowed icons are not clipped, so must only be drawn during an update call or into the active window.
+The appropriate GrafPort must be selected, and the icons must be mapped into appropriate coordinates (i.e. mapped from screen space into window space).
+Icons are not clipped against overlapping windows.
+(See `IconTK::DrawIcon`)

-For desktop icons, the icon is clipped against any open windows.

-Result codes (in A):
-* 0 = success
-* 1 = icon not found
+Due to the lack clipping, this call is faster than `IconTK::DrawIcon`, and should be used if possible when multiple icons are being updated.

 ### `IconTK::RemoveIcon` ($04)